matthewyang204/Print/README.md

 # Printer
 This is a Mac app that allows you to print one or multiple files without opening them.

-Requirements: macOS 10.4 or later
+Requirements: macOS 10.13 (High Sierra) or later

 To install:
 1. Download the disk image.